txt/plm18/doc/project.md

 For phase4, you also have to include a file pro4/report.pdf which is a   five page (or more) document describing the styles and idioms you used in your language, what problem they solved, and how you implemented them.
 The goal of this document is to show that you understand language choices.
-That report should be generated from  Word oir Latex using
+That report should be generated from  Word or Latex using
        [these templates](https://www.acm.org/publications/proceedings-template-16dec2016);
         e.g. [this doc](https://www.acm.org/binaries/content/assets/publications/article-templates/sig-alternate-sample.pdf)
 Reports